garyhouston/sparqlcmd/README.md

 ## Installation

-Can be built with "go build" within the source directory.
+Can be built with "go build" within the source directory, using a version of Go with module support (1.11 or later).
+Older versions may differ.